dcunited001/dcunited001.github.io/_posts/2016-02-07-2016-oneirontology-semiotics-karma-and-oral-consequentialism.md

 # [Aligning Our Vibrations For Resonation](#aligning-our-vibrations-for-resonation)

-If we align our spiritual fields, then, like stacking the waves of sound,
+We all want change and technology will empower future generations to make all the changes we need.
+However, the real problem then becomes identifying how society changes as a whole.
+As we become familiar with the needs, desires and dreams of others, we can begin to construct a general idea of how society changes.
+If we become intimately familiar with how upcoming technologies will change the world we can anticipate problems and opportunities.
+If we have the right data streams, analyze them properly and push out changes in a methodic way, we can all make more use of our individual capacity for change.

-- we can align our vibrations and dispel evil from the material realm. or at least, as completely as could be done.
+This innate capacity of humans to change their surroundings stems from a kind of energy potential that they could also use for other things.
+Further, this energy can be amplified by aligning one's energy with the output of others around them.
+This additive energy effect can also cancel out, if your effects are destructive.

-- how do we best do that?
+Basically, if we align our spiritual and mental fields, then like stacking the waves of sound, we can align our vibrations and dispel evil from the material realm.
+Or at least, as completely as could be done.
+How do we do that?
+We look at identifying mindform archetypes and metatypes in society and history that can be composed together and imbued on people.

 <a name="literature-linguistics-and-semiotics-as-medititations-on-cultural-touchstones" />